maltfield/rtd-github-pages/docs/configuration.rst

 The default values for Windows are 3, 1, and 10.
 For non-Windows systems it is 3, 1, and 9.
 That is, send the initial probe 3 seconds after the connection goes idle and then wait no more than one second for it to be responded to.
 If it is not responded to within one second, then send up to 9 more probes (for a total of 10), each of which must also timeout without being responded to before the client is considered as having died and the connection thus automatically closed.

-Note: This is a built-in feature of TCP/IP and allows detection of unresponsive TCP/IP connections and not idle clients.
+.. note:: This is a built-in feature of TCP/IP and allows detection of unresponsive TCP/IP connections and not idle clients.
 That is to say, your connection will not be terminated after 3 seconds of idle time.
 Your 3270 session can remain idle for many minutes or hours or days without any data being transmitted.
 If the TCP/IP stack at the other end of the connection -- not your 3270 client itself -- fails to respond to the internal keepalive probe packets however, then it means that the TCP/IP stack itself is down or there has been a physical break in the connection.

 Thus, even if your 3270 client is completely idle, your system's TCP/IP stack itself should still respond to the keepalive probes sent by the TCP/IP stack at the Hercules end of the link.
 If it doesn't, then TCP/IP will terminate the tn3270/telnet session which will cause Hercules to disconnect the terminal.